Living With a Chapter 13 Case, Part 1

 You may not know for months after your case is filed if your proposed plan payments are acceptable to the Bankruptcy Court and the Chapter 13 Trustee.
 The trustee will verify your income and make sure your expenses are not too high.
 It takes several months for creditors to file claims and for all the players to review those claims.
 If you disagree with a claim, the bankruptcy judge may have to decide the dispute.
 This process can take several months to a year to complete.

 Filing bankruptcy no longer carries the stigma that it once did.
-Many people - about 1 in 10 - have filed bankruptcy over the last 40 years.
-Think about that the next time you’re at a meeting, in church or ordering a latte at Starbucks, or any place people gather.
+Many people have filed bankruptcy over the last 40 years.

 Despite the sheer numbers, people usually do not want to broadcast that they filed a bankruptcy case.
 Everyone respects that concern, but it is a fact that bankruptcy cases are public records.
 On the other hand, unless you have a reason to look at them, most people will never learn about your case.